 Planters may be placed on a grave from May 1st through Oct.
 1st.
 Planters must be removed by Oct.
 2nd or the cemetery staff will remove them and dispose of them.
 Planter must sit freely on the ground with no wires, rods or dowels holding them in place.
 Plant stands of any kind are not permitted.

 Planted planters must not exceed 20 lbs. in weight.
 Planters not complying with the above rules will be removed and disposed.
 The cemetery is not responsible for lost or damaged planters.

 Cemetery does not permit any artificial decoration, including plastic or silk flowers, balloons, pinwheels, Madonna’s, statues, etc. Also due to health and safety reasons, food, bottles or cans of any kind are not permitted.

 Fresh flowers are permitted and we encourage their use.

-Are only allowed on monument lots and must have a permit from the Cemetery Superintendent on file in the office.
+Are only allowed on monument lots and must have a permit from the Cemetery General Manager on file in the office.